Advertisement

 How long is the wait at Oklahoma Housing Finance Agency?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Oklahoma Housing Finance Agency depend on demand in Oklahoma City, funding levels, and your priority status.
+With approximately 11,363 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 27, 2026 when the Public Housing list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Oklahoma Housing Finance Agency directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Oklahoma.
+There are 8 other housing authorities within 100 miles of Oklahoma Housing Finance Agency, including Housing Authority of the City of Oklahoma City (5 mi), Housing Authority of the City of Del City (8 mi), Housing Authority of the City of Norman (22 mi).
+Applying to multiple PHAs in Oklahoma and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Oklahoma.

 How do I contact Oklahoma Housing Finance Agency?